 Balancing investment in infrastructure for today and tomorrow.

-Staff is exploring a variety of ways to fund an infrastructure deficit identified in the 10-Year Capital Plan.
-As part of the proactive approach, staff will be making a recommendation for Council to consider the introduction of a 1.95 per cent infrastructure levy as part of the 2019 and 2020 budget cycles.
-The introduction of a levy is one of the ways we can take action and be resourceful in investing in our future so that Kelowna continues to be a great place to live.
+Staff continue to explore a variety of proactive ways to fund an infrastructure deficit identified in the 10-Year Capital Plan.
+Council approved in December 2018 a 1.95 per cent levy as part of the 2019 and 2020 budget cycles, and ongoing.
+This levy is one of the ways we can take action and be resourceful in investing in our future so that Kelowna continues to be a great place to live.
 Read the news release to learn more about Council’s decision to proceed with the infrastructure levy and the 2019 budget.

 In July 2018, Council endorsed the 10-Year Capital Plan which forecasts a total general fund infrastructure investment of $1.05 billion required to renew existing infrastructure and to put in place the necessary infrastructure to accommodate growth and meet our community’s evolving service expectations.
 The City’s general fund is forecasted to provide funding of $573 million leaving a $477 million infrastructure deficit in the general fund.

 Similar to an aging house, which needs to be maintained with a roof replacement or new appliances, City infrastructure needs to be renewed to ensure service continuity.

 As we evaluate our existing assets and future needs to sustain growth, we know that the funding deficit is manageable at this time and the responsible thing to do is to address it today.
 Over the years, we’ve improved our data collection, including with improvements to our asset management program, which keeps us better informed about the renewal needs of our existing infrastructure.